hyperspy/holospy/doc/user_guide/metadata_structure.rst

 can be used to add to, search for and read from items in the metadata tree, respectively.

-The holography specific metadata structure is represented in the following tree diagram.
+The holography-specific metadata structure is represented in the following tree diagram.
 The default units are given in parentheses.
 Details about the leaves can be found in the following sections of this chapter.
 Note that not all types of leaves will apply to every type of measurement.